Python-Crash-Course/Python201/Session 1 - GitHub/session1_github.md

 On the other hand, if commits have been made to the local repository they can be pushed to the origin with `git push origin <branch>`, where "branch" is the remote branch you want to push HEAD into.
 This is similar to merging HEAD into a remote branch.

-## Push Request
+## Pull Request

 For remote repositories where you don't have push access, you instead file a pull request.
 I.e. you request the project maintainer to pull a branch from your shared repository into the his repository.
 The typical workflow is:

 1. Clone the official remote repository e.g. from Github
-2. Implement feature in dedicated local branch
+2. Implement a feature in a dedicated local branch
-3. push the branch to a shared/public forked repository e.g. on GitHub
+3. Push the branch to a shared/public forked repository e.g. on GitHub
 4. File a pull request via e.g. GitHub
 5. The pull request goes through official code review with possible discussions and alterations.
 6. Project maintainer merges it into the official repository and/or closes the pull request

+Pull Requests can also be used even if you already have push access as part of the QA process.
+One maintainer can submit a Pull Request to another maintainer to get the new code reviewed.

 ## origin/master